 guesthouse where available.
 Security in the field locations require

 additional vigilance and accessibility will be reassessed continuously.

-to good medical services in North East Nigeria is limited.
-Phone
+to good medical services in north east is limited.
+Phone communication,

 flexibility and working through weekends/evenings might be necessary.

 Corps Team members represent the agency both during and outside of work